brawn-power/api-code-test/README.md

 ## Brief ##
 Create the required endpoint and classes to create a solution to the problem listed above.
 Please take a fork of this repo and submit a pull request with your solution.
 Please include a brief explanation of your solution and any assumptions you made in your pull request.

-This task should take no longer than 2 hours.
-If there is anything you run out of time to complete please list on the PR what you would have done if you had more time.
+You should spend no longer than 1-2 hours on this solution.
+Please list on the PR what you would have done if you had more time.

 If you have any questions, or anything is unclear please reach out for additional support.